Vianney-VICTORIA/lempire-assignment/docs/index.md

 ## ⚠️ Disclaimer ⚠️

 - Few improvements needs to be done for the dataflow to be more reactive.
+- A Collection Schema would be nice to have.
 - The UI has to be break it down.
 I am a big fan of the atomic approach but it was a bit overkill for the test.
 I have used Tailwind, but with basic knowledge of blaze I am not sure if they are the best match.
 - Finally I have ignored doing test as the endpoint is pretty straigh forward and the app is not for production.